This Wealthify review for 2022 will outline the company’s key pros and cons while comparing it to similar providers in the fintech industry.

 Invest in your children’s future using a Junior ISA account.
 These accounts offer tax-free savings of up to £9,000 each year, with the money made available to your child when they turn 18 years old.
 With Wealthify’s Family and Friends feature, contributions can be received from your nearest and dearest in a simple, no-fuss manner.

 If you’re looking to supercharge your pension, Wealthify offers a Personal Pension service to help you track, manage, and consolidate your retirement funds.
-For tax-efficient pension contributions, account owners are entitled to an instant 25% tax relief top-up – meaning every £800 invested in a Wealthify pension is worth £1000 for a basic rate taxpayer.
+Account holders are entitled to an instant 25% tax relief top-up for tax-efficient pension contributions – meaning every £800 invested in a Wealthify pension is worth £1000 for a basic rate taxpayer.

 Wealthify Investment Styles